MarkArts/monadjs/README.md

 either a Node or the end of the list with the Maybe monad.
 Combing both the laziness and the optional value we get a definition of `Lazy<Maybe<Node<T>>>`.
-This means that a LinkedList is a promise to return a value that is either a empty list, `maybe.Nothing`, or a node with a next item.
+This means that a LinkedList is a promise to return a value that is either a empty list, `maybe.nothing`, or a node with a next item.

 example: